samasat5/SimpleNN/README.md

+# Intro to Neural Network: A Simple Implementation
+ML Course

-# Neural Network Project - ML Course - Feb 2025
+Feb 2025

 This project is a deep learning framework implemented from scratch in Python .
 It follows a modular design, where each neural network layer is treated as a reusable Module class, supporting manual forward and backward propagation — similar to early PyTorch-style frameworks, but built entirely from the ground up.